 Monitor Your Credit Report After a Bankruptcy

 For many people who have gotten in over their heads, bankruptcy offers the chance to start anew.
-If you’re unsure if bankruptcy is the right choice for you, or you’re curious about different filing options, contact Kinnaird Law at (719) 520-0003 for a free case review and a discussion about your options.
+If you’re unsure if bankruptcy is the right choice for you, or you’re curious about different filing options, contact Kinnaird Law by phone for a free case review and a discussion about your options.